eecavanna/mongo-diff/README.md

 Document exists in collection B only: id=5
 ```

-When the script finishes comparing the collections, it will display a **summary** of the situation; like this:
+When the tool finishes comparing the collections, it will display a **summary** of the result; like this:

 ```console
                          Result